 The Lover Archetype

-True to her tendency for fluidity, the lover archetype often merges into other archetypes such as the hedonist, the goddesses (especially Aphrodite), the mother, the artist, the caregiver, the fool, and the Don Juan.
+The lover archetype is often confused with other archetypes such as the hedonist, the goddesses (especially Aphrodite), the mother, the artist, the caregiver, the fool, and the Don Juan.
 This makes it difficult to determine if you are under her influence or if you should look elsewhere for insight.
 The biggest difference between the lover archetype and all other archetypes is her lack of agenda in loving.
 She seeks love for the sake of love.
-The lover archetype goes about getting and giving love without an endgame of pleasure, power or prestige.
+The lover is intent on having love and knowing love.

 In the late 18th Century and first half of the 19th Century, a movement arose throughout the western world called “Romanticism”.
 In rough terms, the Romantic Period prized beautiful things in art and nature that give rise to emotion.
 This movement is commonly accepted as a response to the coincidental Age of Enlightenment that held reason and intellect above all else.
 Enlightenment honored thought, order and structure.
 Romanticism adored improvisation, intuition and spontaneity.
 All of these are broad generalizations, of course, but hopefully suffice to give you an idea of what Romanticism was about.

 The Romantic Period is a reminder that the lover archetype is not just about one-to-one or sexual relationships.
 The lover archetype intertwines with humanity, the arts, expression, nature, and the cosmos.
-For her one person or one relationship cannot sum up the whole of the act of love.
+For her one person or one relationship cannot sum up the whole of loving action.

 Falling In and Out of Love

-Of all the emotions, love is the feeling that is sought out most ardently by the lover archetype.
-She’s constantly asking herself: “How can I love more?”
+The lover archetype constantly asks herself: “Where can I find love?”
 “Who or what else is there to love?”
 “What is in the way of love?” and “How can I feel more love?”

 In the initial stages of growth, the lover archetype understands love as desire.
 It is a passionate mood that comes and goes.
-It is the climax of the heart’s power unleashed.
-Loving can feel like chasing a kite without a string in a fickle wind.
-Just when you come up to it to pick it up off the ground, a strong gust whisks it away.
+The feeling of being in love can feel like chasing a feather in a fickle wind.
+Just when you come to pick it up off the ground, a strong wind gust whisks it away.

-The immature lover defines herself as in love or out of love.
+The immature lover defines herself as either being in love or out of love.
+For her love is a noun, a state, a place.
 She delights in falling in love.
 She bemoans and despairs over falling out of love.
-She’s entirely caught up in the emotion moment to moment.
 Emotions run her and she has no control.
 It is an exhilarating, breath-taking ride.
-This is unbridled passion and reckless abandon, which can be both a gift and a curse.
+This is reckless abandon, which can be both a gift and a curse.
 The lover archetype is moody, selfish and melodramatic in the shadow.
 In the light aspect, the characteristics of a lover are spontaneity, generosity and magnetism.

 The Obsessive Lover